Incidents of Everyday Life for the Eight Views and the Eight Trigrams

 Description: Beautiful woman (bijin) standing

-This is another example of the above print.
+Another example of the above design.
 The fine white design (mon) on the right shoulder and left sleeve of the kimono above is dark in this print, indicating a later printing from a woodblock in which these fine incised designs have been filled with ink from repeated use.

 The flag of the Republic of Korea (South Korea) has a red and blue yin-yang symbol in the center with four trigrams in the corners.
 Like the yin-yang symbol, the trigrams indicate balance and the duality of opposites.
 The top left trigram symbolizes summer, south, and heaven.
 The top right trigram represents autumn, west, and the moon.
 The bottom right trigram stands for winter, north, and the Earth.
 The bottom left trigram represents spring, east, and the sun.